Genymobile/scrcpy/README.md

 scrcpy -t
 ```

-Note that it only shows _physical_ touches (with the finger on the device).
+Note that it only shows _physical_ touches (by a finger on the device).

 #### Disable screensaver

-By default, scrcpy does not prevent the screensaver to run on the computer.
+By default, `scrcpy` does not prevent the screensaver from running on the computer.

 To disable it: